 - Could mask disk serial number and S.M.A.R.T. health information

 - Could perform slower than their HBA equivalents

 - Could cause data loss if using a write cache with a dead battery backup unit (BBU))

 While SAS expanders, designed for SAS disks, can often support SATA disks via the SATA Tunneling Protocol or STP, we still prefer SAS disks for reasons mentioned in the NL-SAS section above (SATA disks function on a SAS-based backplane).
-Note that the opposite is not true: you cannot use a SAS drive in a port designed for SATA drives.
+Remember that you cannot use a SAS drive in a port designed for SATA drives.

 TrueNAS has higher memory requirements than many Network Attached Storage solutions for good reason: it shares dynamic random-access memory (DRAM or simply RAM) between sharing services, add-on plugins, jails, and virtual machines, and sophisticated read caching.
-RAM rarely goes unused on a TrueNAS system and enough RAM is key to maintaining peak performance.
-You should have at least 8 GB of RAM for basic TrueNAS operations with up to eight drives.
+RAM rarely goes unused on a TrueNAS system, and enough RAM is vital to maintaining peak performance.
+You should have 8 GB of RAM for basic TrueNAS operations with up to eight drives.
 Other use cases each have distinct RAM requirements:

 - Add 1 GB for each drive added after eight to benefit most use cases.

-- Add extra RAM (in general) if more clients will connect to the TrueNAS system.
-A 20 TB pool backing lots of high-performance VMs over iSCSI might need more RAM than a 200 TB pool storing archival data.
-If using iSCSI to back VMs, plan to use at least 16 GB of RAM for reasonable performance and 32 GB or more for optimal performance.
+- Add extra RAM (in general) if more clients connect to the TrueNAS system.
+A 20 TB pool backing many high-performance VMs over iSCSI might need more RAM than a 200 TB pool storing archival data.
+If using iSCSI to back up VMs, plan to use at least 16 GB of RAM for good performance and 32 GB or more for optimal performance.

-- Add more RAM as required for plugins and jails as each has specific application RAM requirements.
+- Add more RAM for plugins and jails, as each has specific application RAM requirements.

 - Add more RAM for virtual machines with a guest operating system and application RAM requirements.